Witiko/doctoral-thesis/main.md

         and their accuracy.

-We also showed that *MIRMU-CompuBERT* received the most consistent results across both textual and mathematical queries, excelled at short queries, but its performance deteriorated for long queries that didn't fit into the short context window of its dense attention.
-By contrast, the remaining four systems that were based on the vector space model excelled at textual queries, but their performance deteriorated for mathematical queries. *MIRMU-SCM*, which uses techniques for structural and semantic matching, could exploit both short and long queries.
+We also showed that *MIRMU-CompuBERT* received the most consistent results across both text and math queries, excelled at short queries, but its performance deteriorated for long queries that didn't fit into the short context window of its dense attention.
+By contrast, the remaining four systems that were based on the vector space model excelled at text queries, but their performance deteriorated for mathematical queries. *MIRMU-SCM*, which uses techniques for structural and semantic matching, could exploit both short and long queries.
 See Figure \vref{fig:strengths-and-weaknesses}.

 #### Reproducibility